duffee/Mojolicious_session_example/docs/LDAP.md

 _The correct procedure is to "mock" the LDAP server, removing the dependancy on a live LDAP server and a valid account that lives in your test suite._

+You'll need to have `Test::Net::LDAP::Mock` installed to run the test

 ```
 script/session_tutorial test
 ```